opnfv/yardstick/docs/userguide/07-installation.rst

   username = root
   password = root

-Now you can run yardstick test case and store the results in influxdb
+Now you can run yardstick test cases and store the results in influxdb
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^